ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/channel_entries.rst

 08:00 pm; 2004-06-05 08:00 is equivalent to: 2004-06-05 08:00 AM and
 2004-06-05 08:00 am).

-**Note:** If you are using a non-English language pack, it's necessary to use a 24 hour format only, as the AM/PM indicators may have been changed.
+.. note:: If you are using a non-English language pack, it's necessary
+	to use a 24 hour format only, as the AM/PM indicators may have been changed.

 Common Uses
 ~~~~~~~~~~~